 This pumpkin door hanger is the perfect way to dress up your door during the fall season.
-This cute little pumpkin is fun and festive, and fairly easy to make.
+Here’s a fun and festive cute little pumpkin design that also happens to be fairly easy to make.
 Once you get this technique down, you’ll be making these for everyone you know!

-Grab yourself a pumpkin spice latte or a big ol’ slice of pumpkin bread because are going to get crafting for fall, y’all!
+Hey, y’all!
+Grab yourself a pumpkin spice latte or a big ol’ slice of pumpkin bread because are going to get crafting for fall.
 Who doesn’t love decorating with pumpkins during the fall holidays?
-While most people will stick a few plastic pumpkins out and call it a day, I’m going to show you how to elevate your front door and make it extra festive with this pumpkin door hanger.

-You can make this DIY pumpkin dorr hanger to sell, for a gift for friends or neighbors, or for yourself.
+You can make this DIY pumpkin door hanger to sell, as a gift for friends or neighbors, or for yourself.
 I don’t know about you, but I love stopping by my friend’s homes and being welcomed by pumpkins and other fall decorations.
-They are festive and just plain fun, y’all.
-Take a look at how to make your own pumpkin door hanger.
+All fall decorations are festive and just plain fun.

 Video: How To Make A Pumpkin Door Hanger